ChrisPritchard/card-interaction/README.md

   - solved with a somewhat complex function (not too bad) that would reorder overlapping objects, so only a few discrete render order values were needed at any given time (objects can share an order if they don't overlap, obviously)
   - also, to ensure depth testing didn't mess with my precise render ordering, its turned off in the shader via depth_test_disabled.

-All worked rather swimmingly at the end 🙂
+All worked rather swimmingly at the end 🙂 Note, adding 3D objects in here will work rather weird without additional tuning: the cards will appear above them even though under (they have shadow reception disabled so at least they won't appear black).
+To fix, the 3D shapes probably also need depth testing disabled though this will prevent occlusion and a few other things from working right.
+A problem for the next project.

 **Resource Acknowledgement**: the felt green background texture is from <https://opengameart.org/content/felt-backgrounds> by <https://opengameart.org/users/jbp4444>